pli01/k8s-helmfiles/docs/ssl-certificate.md

   tls.key: LS0t..........
 ```

-- In the ingress-nginx controller add config:
+- In the ingress-nginx controller, use default-ssl-certificate:

 ```
 controller: